Vectorworks/developer-scripting/Function Reference/Functions/CreateTaperedExtrd2.md

 # CreateTaperedExtrd2

 ## Description
 Creates a new tapered extrude object in the document.
-This function returns a "general solid" object while the other function, [[VS:CreateTaperedExtrude]], produces a bunch of NURBS surfaces.
+This function returns a "general solid" object while the other function, [CreateTaperedExtrude](CreateTaperedExtrude.md), produces a bunch of NURBS surfaces.

 ```pascal
 FUNCTION CreateTaperedExtrd2(